 An interesting item presented in the exhibition is a minivan that was used for taking people quietly to the prison.
 The appearance and markings are those of a normal cargo van for transporting goods, whereas the interior is structured with micro-cells for arrested people.

-The place is not central, so only those really interested in the history of the GDR, and of East Berlin and the STASI usually come here.
+The memorial is not central, so only those really interested in the history of the GDR, and of East Berlin and the STASI usually come here.
 Nonetheless, it is managed like a good level international museum, with guided tours, facilities for groups and a serious bookshop.
 Before taking the tour you are offered a movie telling the history of the prison in brief and showing the testimonies of former inmates.
 All in all a very interesting – and instructive – experience, surely worth a detour from the more touristic districts.

 After visiting the prison, you may have a look around to the other buildings in this citadel.
 You can find a map in a cheap but interesting booklet they sell in the bookshop (‘The prohibited district’, by Erler and Knabe).